Exact significance tests for 2 × 2 tables

 # Use Fisher's exact test p-value as test statistic

-statistic <- function(x) fisher.test(x, alternative = alternative)$p.value
+<- function(x) fisher.test(x, alternative = alternative)$p.value

 # Construct grid with possible results

-row_sums <- rowSums(tab)
+<- rowSums(tab)

-my_grid <- expand.grid(n1 = 0:row_sums[1], n2 = 0:row_sums[2])
+row_sums <- expand.grid(n1 = 0:row_sums[1], n2 = 0:row_sums[2])

-my_grid$statistic <- NA
+my_grid $statistic <- NA

-for (i in 1:nrow(my_grid)) {
+my_gridfor (i in 1:nrow(my_grid)) {

-my_tab <- rbind(c(my_grid$n1[i], row_sums[1] - my_grid$n1[i]),
+<- rbind(c(my_grid$n1[i], row_sums[1] - my_grid$n1[i]),

-c(my_grid$n2[i], row_sums[2] - my_grid$n2[i]))
+my_tab c(my_grid$n2[i], row_sums[2] - my_grid$n2[i]))

-my_grid$statistic[i] <- statistic(my_tab)
+$statistic[i] <- statistic(my_tab)

 }